olizilla/digital-public-infra-map/src/pages/measurement-community/2025-10-31-six-months-of-dpi-measurement-insights.md

 Effective measurement frameworks must account for these baseline conditions, developing approaches that can isolate DPI-specific impacts from broader governance and infrastructure legacies.
 This requires sophisticated methodological approaches that establish appropriate comparison points and control for historical context when assessing DPI effectiveness.

-## **Building Evidence-Based Measurement Frameworks**
+## Building Evidence-Based Measurement Frameworks

 What has struck me across these sessions was how researchers working independently across continents had converged on the same methodological insight: measurement must begin with what actually happens when people encounter DPI, not with what our frameworks assume should happen.
 As I’ve watched this community grow over the last 6 months it seems to me that we are witnessing the clarification of both measurement methodologies and the values that shape them.

-**Testing as Research**: **Testing as Research**: Our interoperability session introduced "testing as research": creating empirical tests that directly measure system compatibility rather than relying on theoretical assessments.
+**Testing as Research**: Our interoperability session introduced "testing as research": creating empirical tests that directly measure system compatibility rather than relying on theoretical assessments.
 This approach, exemplified by practitioners testing whether elderly citizens could actually complete transactions across supposedly "interoperable" payment systems, illustrated the development of abstract standards into measurable outcomes reflecting actual user experiences.

 **Implementation Experience as Primary Data**: Community discussion emphasised the importance of empirical research: "If you're really going to understand how the system is governed and performed, you have to apply research to specific projects with access to the projects and stakeholders to see how it works in practice."